earthly/lib/rust/README.md

 #### `keep_fingerprints (false)`
 Instructs the following `+CARGO` calls to don't remove the Cargo fingerprints of the source packages.
 Use only when source packages have been COPYed with `--keep-ts `option.
 Cargo caches compilations of packages in `target` folder based on their last modification timestamps.
-By default, this UDC removes the fingerprints of the packages found in the source code, to force their recompilation and work even when the Earthly `COPY` commands used overwrote the timestamps.
+By default, this function removes the fingerprints of the packages found in the source code, to force their recompilation and work even when the Earthly `COPY` commands used overwrote the timestamps.

 #### `sweep_days (4)`
 `+CARGO` calls use cargo-sweep to clean build artifacts that haven't been accessed for this number of days.

 ## +CARGO

-This UDC runs the cargo command `cargo $args` caching the contents of `$CARGO_HOME` and `target` for future builds of the same calling target.
+This function runs the cargo command `cargo $args` caching the contents of `$CARGO_HOME` and `target` for future builds of the same calling target.

-Notice that in order to run this UDC, [+INIT](#init) must be called first.
+Notice that in order to run this function, [+INIT](#init) must be called first.

 ### Usage